nagasudhirpulla/taming_python/blog/skills/offline_package_install.md

 In this post we will learn how to use install python packages offline from files without internet

+### Use cases
+Offline installation of python packages can be useful in the following scenarios
+*

-### Step 1 - Download the python package along with dependencies
+### Step 1 - Download the python package along with dependencies into a folder
 * Open command prompt
 * Use command `pip install <package_name>`
 * For example, to install a package named pandas, you need to run